 Dr Sharrock told the HES in an email he expected his paper would “stir debate”.
 “It may be met with denial initially: it goes against the sector’s prevailing narrative, which has been a bit misleading and bit self-serving,” he says.
 “It debunks the myth that, compared with other OECD countries, Australian unis have been chronically underfunded.
 It disputes the view that Australia has been second last in the OECD for university funding, as some have claimed.
 It argues that the headline metrics most often quoted from Education at a Glance don’t prove much at all.”
 “Australian funding looks low in part because its GDP growth has been so strong, and there are other factors as well.
 Lots of people will want to dispute one detail or another, but they can’t really avoid the main conclusions.”
 In his conclusion, Dr Sharrock paraphrases Oscar Wilde, writing: “OECD statistics are ‘rarely pure and never simple’.
 For funding advocates, Education at a Glance has been a cherry picker’s picnic.
 But the more deeply we probe to tell apples from oranges, the more fruit salad we find.
 Despite many claims of a serious funding problem for Australian universities based on international comparisons, the evidence for this is not as strong as it seems ‘at a glance’.”

 Sitting there at my desk in my pyjamas, I started sending emails.
-I hoped to head off the impact of that day’s news with at least a few key people.
+I hoped to head off the impact with at least a few key people.
 Otherwise the conference in Canberra would see scholars up in their armchairs.
 And perhaps an unruly lunch mob, had I been there.
 I sent two quick notes, attaching the paper and a link to the Conversation article.
-The first was to the Centre colleagues Hare had named.
-I cc’d our Melbourne vice-chancellor, Glyn Davis.
-And our Centre director Richard James.
-Both were at the conference that day.
+The first was to the Centre colleagues that Hare had named.
+I cc’d our Melbourne vice-chancellor, Glyn Davis, and our Centre director Richard James, both at the conference that day.
 And my Institute director, Leo Goedegebuure.
 He had read the paper and was on the board of the Journal.
 A second, shorter note was to the CEO of Universities Australia, Belinda Robinson; and two of the vice-chancellors Hare had named, Ian Young and Stephen Parker.

 From: Geoff Sharrock